Amnicon Falls State Park ©2019

 Matthew Aaron Aicher’s imagery explores the vast world of the emotional landscape.
 His goal is to illuminate through the medium of photography, using both traditional and non-traditional techniques the interconnectedness that lies between humans and that of the rest of the natural world.

 It starts as a very personal journey of exploration and that of creating images that speak to him.
-Combining that with staying true to his daily mantra of "Be the change you wish to see in the world".
+Combining that with staying true to his daily mantra of "Be the change you wish to see in the world"― Mahatma Gandhi.
 Sharing with others his deep respect for the environment through his imagery and story telling.
-Knowing that art can have the ability to be a force for positive change.
+Knowing that art has the ability to be a force for positive change.

-Being in total awe of nature, and inspired by the world around him allows for infinite possibilities.
-Weather it’s from an amazing musical composition, the hues of autumn or a passage from the Tao Te Ching.
+Being in total awe of nature, and inspired by the world around him, allows for infinite possibilities.
+Whether it’s from an amazing musical composition, the hues of autumn or a passage from the Tao Te Ching.

 His body of work is greatly influenced by music.
 Bringing the rhythmic quality to the forefront.
 Landing his work that is best described as somewhere between a still photograph and that of a painting.
 Using his camera much like a painter does with their brushes and the light as his palette of hues.
 All of the techniques that are present in any of the completed images are applied at the time of exposure and in-camera.
 It’s about those ephemeral moments in time when sight and sound harmonize.